Matse2005/Obsidian-Christmas/README.md

-# Obsidian Christmas
+# Christmas

-An Obsidian extension that brings Christmas spirit to your editor by showing the countdown to Christmas.
+An Obsidian plugin that brings Christmas spirit to your editor by showing the countdown to Christmas.

 ## Features

--   `Days Until Christmas` Command to check the countdown
+-   `Days until Christmas` Command to check the countdown
 -   Status bar button showing days until Christmas

 ## Extension Settings

 This extension has the following settings:

--   `toggleLargeStatusBarText`: Toggle the text beside the icon for the status bar icon
+-   `Toggle large statusbar text`: Toggle the text beside the icon for the status bar icon
--   `StatusBarVisibleTimeBeforeChistmas`: Make the Christmas button show up on a specific time before Christmas
+-   `Statusbar visible time before Chistmas`: Make the Christmas button show up on a specific time before Christmas
--   `ChristmasDay`: The calendar day of Christmas at your location
+-   `Christmas day`: The calendar day of Christmas at your location
--   `ChristmasMonth`: The calendar month of Christmas at your location
+-   `Christmas month`: The calendar month of Christmas at your location

 ## Manually installing the plugin